 Each investor in securities issued by UBS AG as Issuer is exposed to the credit risk of UBS AG.
 The assessment of UBS AG's creditworthiness may be affected by a number of factors and developments.
-These include changes in market and macroeconomic conditions, credit risk exposure to clients and counterparties, results of claims, disputes, legal proceedings and government investigations, availability of funding sources, changes in the laws and regulations affecting financial institutions, heightened regulatory expectations and regulatory changes, and reputational damage and operational risks.
+These include the COVID-19 pandemic and related governmental measures, changes in market and macroeconomic conditions, credit risk exposure to clients and counterparties, low and negative interest rates, material legal and regulatory risks, changes to assumptions, valuations and accounting standards, UBS AG's success in executing its strategic plans, and operational risks.